Shreekavinmr/W3Schools-Inspired-Web-Development-Learning-Platform/README.md

 Responsive Design: Gain practical insights into responsive web design, empowering you to create websites that adapt gracefully to various screen sizes and devices.

-# Note change the path of css, html and Js in different files accordingly after downloading.
+# Note: change the path of css, html and Js in different files accordingly after downloading.